 Kraftwerk’s 3D Concert Experience at the Hollywood Bowl Creates Lasting Digital Memories REVIEW+PHOTOS: Kraftwerk @ Hollywood Bowl 9/18/16

-Running into legendary record producer Rick Rubin before the evening’s performance started really showed how diverse the influence and output was in the wake of this prodigious group.
-Los Angelinos have the pick of the litter when it comes to music and artists, but when the best of the two are married, and at the Hollywood Bowl no less, vidid, digital memories are created.
+Running into legendary record producer Rick Rubin before the evening’s performance started really showed how diverse the influence and output were in the wake of this prodigious group.
+Los Angelinos have the pick of the litter when it comes to music and artists, but when the best of the two are married, and at the Hollywood Bowl no less, video, and digital memories are created.